vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/presentation/demo.md

 You can use all kinds of markup in slides.

-⚠**Note**: Table, hr and other unstandard markdown syntax is not supported.
+⚠**Note**: Table, hr and other unstandard Markdown syntax is not supported.

 ---